aniketsharma21/rag_llm/README.md

 A robust, modular, and production-oriented framework for building Retrieval-Augmented Generation (RAG) applications.
 Features a FastAPI backend and React frontend, designed for enterprise use cases with configuration-driven design, cost-efficiency, and extensibility.

+## 🆕 Recent Updates (2025-09-22)

+- Enhanced UI and UX in the frontend: improved navigation, sidebar, and chat experience.
+- Integrated `react-router-dom` for client-side routing in the React frontend.

 ## 🌟 Features

 ### Backend